wesleytabaka/TeamsStatusLight/README.md

 # Public API

 ## (Enum) Effect
-- SOLID: LED is steady on.
+- SOLID: LED is steady on the primary color.
-- BLINK: LED is steady on then steady off.
+- BLINK: LED is steady on the primary color then steady on the secondary color.
-- FLASH: LED fades up to the defined color then fades to off.
+- FLASH: LED fades between the primary and secondary color.
-- PULSE: LED is fully on then fades to off.
+- PULSE: LED is fully on primary color then fades to secondary color.
 - CYCLE: LED cycles through all the colors.

 ## (Enum) [Transition](./Transition.cs)